bluescarni/heyoka/doc/tut_arbitrary_precision.rst

 We refer the reader to the :ref:`mp++ tutorial <mppp:tutorial_real>` for a quick overview of the main features of this class.
-For the purposes of this tutorial, it is sufficient to note how :cpp:class:`mppp::real` largely behaves like a builtin floating-point type, the only difference being that the number of digits in the significand can be set and changed at runtime.
+For the purposes of this tutorial, it is sufficient to note how :cpp:class:`mppp::real` largely behaves like a builtin floating-point type, the only difference being that the number of digits in the significand can be set at runtime.

 A simple example
 ----------------